Find providers

 What is Adderall?

-Adderall is a central nervous system stimulant composed of two medications: amphetamine and dextroamphetamine.
+Adderall is a central nervous system stimulant composed of 2 medications: amphetamine and dextroamphetamine.
 These ingredients work by targeting neurotransmitters in the brain, like dopamine and serotonin.
-By altering the behavior of certain neurotransmitters, Adderall effectively manages ADHD symptoms like hyperactivity, impulsivity, and lack of attention and focus.
+By altering the behavior of certain neurotransmitters, Adderall effectively manages ADHD symptoms, like hyperactivity, impulsivity, and lack of attention and focus.

-Adderall comes in 2 forms, Adderall IR and Adderall XR.
-Adderall IR is an immediate-release medication, but it only treats symptoms for about 5-8 hours.
-Adderall XR on the other hand is an extended-release medication which helps alleviate symptoms of ADHD for 10-12 hours.
+Adderall comes in 2 forms: Adderall IR and Adderall XR.
+Adderall IR is an immediate-release medication that treats symptoms for about 5 to 8 hours.
+Adderall XR, on the other hand, is an extended-release medication that helps alleviate symptoms of ADHD for 10 to 12 hours.

-Adderall comes in 5 mg, 7.5 mg, 10 mg, 12.5 mg, 15 mg, 20 mg, and 30 mg tablets.
+Adderall comes in tables with 5 milligrams, 7.5 milligrams, 10 milligrams, 12.5 milligrams, 15 milligrams, 20 milligrams, and 30 milligrams.
 Adderall is in generic form and can be in either an immediate-release tablet (IR) or extended-release (XR) formula that lasts up to 12 hours per capsule.

-Adderall IR is taken 1-2 times per day, depending on a patient’s needs.
-The last dose of the day should not be taken after 12 PM to avoid losing sleep or experiencing restlessness.
+Adderall IR is taken 1 to 2 times per day, depending on your needs.
+The last dose of the day shouldn’t be taken after 12 p.m. to avoid losing sleep or experiencing restlessness.

-Adderall is approved by the food and drug administration to combat ADHD (attention-deficit hyperactivity disorder) and narcolepsy and has applications in some eating disorders.
+Adderall is approved by the FDA to combat ADHD and narcolepsy.

-Adderall is in a generic form, drastically reducing the cost of the medication when it is off-brand.
-Without insurance, you can expect to pay around $8 daily for Adderall.
-With health insurance, you are likely to pay no more than $30 for a one-month supply.
+Adderall is available in a generic form, which is much less expensive than brand-name Adderall.
+Without insurance, you can expect to pay around $12 daily for 5 milligrams of generic Adderall.
+With health insurance, you’re likely to pay no more than $30 for a 1-month supply of 5 milligrams of generic Adderall.
 For accurate pricing information, contact your healthcare provider’s pharmacy department and ask for your insurance tier’s specific pricing.

-Most stimulants carry a little bit of risk for those suffering from anxiety, heart issues, and circulation issues.
-The following are potential side effects of Adderall treatment:
+Most stimulants carry risks and should be avoided if you’re suffering from anxiety, heart issues, and circulation issues.
+The following are potential side effects of taking Adderall:

 • Irregular heartbeat